Don’t Be Afraid to File Your Own Taxes If You’re Self-Employed

 If you’re comfortable with online filing, many tax software companies offer specialized services for small business owners.
-“You really don’t have to be a tax expert because the program walks you through and asks you questions,” says Barbara Weltman, author of “J.K.
-Lasser’s Small Business Taxes 2018.”
-Simply gather your forms, relevant business expense receipts and other financial documents, then jump right into the software of your choice and follow its prompts.
-If you’ve got questions, tax software companies generally offer tax-related support via phone or chat.
-You can also check out the IRS self-employed online tax center.
+There’s no need to be a tax expert–that’s what we’re here for!
+Simply gather your forms, relevant business expense receipts, and other financial documents.
+Then you’re ready to jump right into the tax prep software and follow its prompts.
+If you’ve got questions, TaxAct in particular has a feature called Xpert Assist that allows you to connect with a real tax expert who can answer any questions you have*.

 In fact, the IRS’ stance is if you have a space you use regularly and exclusively for business, you should take advantage of the home office deduction.
 If that idea gives you pause, know that taking the home office deduction doesn’t automatically mean you’ll get audited.

 The key to claiming any deduction is making sure you follow the rules.
-The IRS outlines them all here, but one thing to be sure of is that your office space is your principal place of business and used regularly and exclusively for work.
+The IRS outlines them all here, but one thing to be sure of is that your office space is your principal place of business and is used regularly and exclusively for work.
 That means it doesn’t perform double duty as a guest room or anything else.
 (It doesn’t necessarily have to be a separate room, though.
 A corner of your bedroom with a desk, computer, and files can work as long as you use it exclusively for business.)

 In calculating the deduction, you have two options.
 One is to claim the simplified home office deduction, where you deduct $5 per square foot of your home office (up to $1,500 and 300 square feet).
 The second is to calculate all of your actual expenses, which includes both direct and indirect costs.
 For indirect costs, items like mortgage interest, taxes, maintenance costs, insurance and utilities, you must determine what percentage of the total cost was used solely for your business space.
 Only that portion is tax deductible – not the entire cost.